 If you are going to be playing sports such as rugby or partaking in any hazardous activity such as paragliding, white water rafting, skiing, scuba-diving etc, you may not be covered if you are injured as a result of this activity.
 Make sure you check your policy or enquire to clarify if you are covered.
 Some insurers cover the following activities (except where these activities are professional or involve professional team participation):

-Archery (properly supervised), badminton, ballooning (organized excursion), basket ball, bowls, canoeing (in calm waters), cycling, diving (recreational, and accompanied by a qualified diver), fishing, golf, horse riding (excludes competitions and jumping, protective head gear to be worn), roller skating, rowing, snorkeling, squash, surfing, tennis, volley ball.
+Archery (properly supervised), badminton, ballooning (organized excursion), basketball, bowls, canoeing (in calm waters), cycling, diving (recreational, and accompanied by a qualified diver), fishing, golf, horse riding (excludes competitions and jumping, protective headgear to be worn), roller skating, rowing, snorkelling, squash, surfing, tennis, volleyball.

-Travellers can also purchase snow sport cover if they are going skiing or golf cover to protect against loss or theft of golf equipment.
+Travellers can also purchase snow sports cover if they are going skiing or golf cover to protect against loss or theft of golf equipment.